-April 27, 2016: Russian Ambassador to the United States Sergey Kislyak is seated in the front row as then-GOP candidate Donald Trump delivers his first major foreign policy speech.
+April 27, 2016: Russian Ambassador to the United States Sergey Kislyak is seated in the front row as Trump delivers his first major foreign policy speech.

 June 14, 2016: The Washington Post reports that Russian hackers have penetrated DNC databases and gained access to opposition research on Donald Trump, as well as all internal email and chat traffic.

 - A day after The Washington Post breaks the news that the DNC has been hacked, allegedly by Russian spies, Trump’s team issues a statement: “We believe it was the DNC that did the ‘hacking’ as a way to distract from the many issues facing their deeply flawed candidate and failed party leader.”

 - A hacker calling himself Guccifer 2.0 says he gave the hacked emails to WikiLeaks and published some himself.

 June 17, 2016: The United States expels two Russian diplomats in retaliation for an attack on an American diplomat in Moscow.

 July 7–8 2016: Trump campaign foreign policy adviser Carter Page meets with Russian President Vladimir Putin confidants Igor Sechin and Igor Diveykin while in Moscow, according to U.S. intelligence reports.